Entropy-Warrior/entropy-warrior.github.io/perspective-tensor/src/content/blog/complexodynamics.md

 ---
-title: "Complextropy and Complexodynamics - Sutskever Reading List Series (1 of 30)"
+title: "Complextropy and Complexodynamics - Sutskever Reading List Series"
 description: "Exploring the concept of sophistication and meaningful complexity through the lens of coffee and milk mixing dynamics"
 pubDate: 2024-06-29
 draft: false